tidelabs/tidechain/docs/governance.md

 ### How to be a council member?

-All TIDE stakeholders are free to signal their approval of any of the registered candidates.
+All TIFI stakeholders are free to signal their approval of any of the registered candidates.

 Council elections are handled by the same Phragmén election process that selects validators from the available pool based on nominations.
 However, token holders' votes for councillors are isolated from any of the nominations they may have on validators.
 Council terms last for one day.